 What are your transportation options for camp?

-Girl Scouts of Western Washington Summer Camps will not be offering transportation for our 2022 season.
+Girl Scouts of Western Washington overnight summer camps will not be offering transportation for our 2023 season.

 What time do campers go to bed?